-Reactive compliance enforcement incorporates a risk-based approach which categorises the request into low, medium and high having regard to Council's Risk Category Matrix.
+Reactive compliance enforcement has been informed by Council's endorsed Corporate Risk Score Matrix and incorporates a risk-based approach which categorises the request into low, moderate edium and high risk.
+Appendix 1 provides examples of commonly occurring customer request types and their risk category.
 In that regard reference should be made to the Appendix 1 Risk Category Matrix.